martineastwood/penaltyblog/docs/xt/index.rst

 across event types: for moves it means the action was completed successfully; for shots it means a goal was scored.

+This success signal is required when fitting or scoring xT.

 ``XTData`` handles boolean coercion safely — string values like ``"False"``, ``"Incomplete"``, or ``"0"`` are correctly interpreted rather than treated as truthy non-empty strings.